U.N. report says U.S. air strikes on Afghan drug labs unlawful, hit civilians

 Since late 2017, U.S. forces have attacked sites believed to be used for processing drugs as part of efforts to cut off funds to the Taliban militant group.

-The statement by the U.S. forces disputed the reports findings, and the legal analysis and methodology used by the UN.
+The findings, and the legal analysis and methodology used by the UN, were disputed in the statement from U.S. forces.

-Assessments conducted by U.S. forces and Afghans conducted after the strikes determined there were no deaths or injuries to civilians, U.S. Forces said.
+Assessments conducted by U.S. forces and Afghans conducted after the strikes on the labs determined there were no deaths or injuries to civilians, the U.S. military said.

-“USFOR – A is fighting in a complex environment against those who intentionally kill and hide behind civilians, as well as use dishonest claims of non-combatant casualties as propaganda weapons,” the statement said.
+“USFOR–A is fighting in a complex environment against those who intentionally kill and hide behind civilians, as well as use dishonest claims of non-combatant casualties as propaganda weapons,” the statement said.
 “USFOR–A took extraordinary measures to avoid the deaths or injuries of non-combatants.”

+Air strikes on reported drug labs have happened before, but this is the first time UNAMA received reports of a high number of civilian casualties, it said.
+In response to the incident, the UN urged USFOR-A to cease air strikes targeting Afghan drug labs and to conduct an independent investigation.

+In a statement, the Taliban said the air strikes proved that the U.S. has committed war crimes in Afghanistan.

 The prevention of civilian casualties is a priority, but when they happen, they are due to the Taliban sheltering among civilians, said Rohullah Ahmadzai, a spokesman for the Afghan defense ministry, adding he was not speaking about this specific situation.

-Reporting by Rod Nickel and Abdul Qadir Sediqi in Kabul; Editing by Andrew Heavens & Simon Cameron-Moore
+Reporting by Rod Nickel and Abdul Qadir Sediqi in Kabul; Editing by Simon Cameron-Moore and Alex Richardson